 Alcohol is a commonly used recreational substance in the US, with it being available at countless retail and dining establishments, and advertising everywhere.
 Many people think of it as a way to relax after the stress and rigors of the workday or a great way to celebrate occasions with family and friends.
-But when alcohol is combined with Lexapro, the results can be disastrous.
+But the results when mixing Lexapro and Alcohol can be disastrous.

 Lexapro is a brand of commonly prescribed anti-depressants that contain the drug escitalopram and is used to treat mild depression and anxiety.
 It is a member of a class of drugs called selective serotonin reuptake inhibitors, or SSRI, that help fill gaps in serotonin production or native deficiencies in the compound.